 Belize

-overcast clouds
+broken clouds

-Best time to visit Belize
+Best time to travel

 The best time to visit Belize is between late November and mid-April, when the weather is more likely to be dry and temperatures are comfortable for both coastal and inland exploration (averaging 75–85°F or 24–29°C).
 This is also the high season, so booking accommodation early is recommended.
 The wet season runs from June to October, with heavier rainfall from August through October, although travel is still possible with fewer crowds.

-Where to Stay in Belize
+Where to stay

 Belize offers a mix of laidback beach towns, quiet islands, and inland jungle escapes.
 Whether you're looking for a simple guesthouse, beachfront resort, or something in between, you’ll find options for every style of traveler across the country’s most popular destinations.